 |Ad group C||Broad match keyword purple flowers|

 Bearing these ad groups and keywords in mind, we'll use the following table to show you how different search terms that triggered your ads on Google are related to your keywords.
-Note that when the search term match type is a close variation it will be indicated in the 'Match type' column.
+Note that when the search term match type is a close variation it will be indicated in the “Match type” column.
 Close variants can include misspellings, singular and plural forms, acronyms, stem words (such as floor and flooring), abbreviations, accents and variants of your keyword terms that have the same meaning.

 Bear in mind that a search term match type listed in your report might not be the same as the match type that you’ve selected for the keyword that triggered the ads.
 This is because keywords with broader match types can still match search terms in narrower ways.
-For example, if someone searched for purple flowers, and your broad match keyword purple flowers triggered your ad, the search terms match type would be exact match, even though in your ad group, purple flowers is broad match.
+For example, if someone searched for purple flowers, and your broad match keyword purple flowers triggered your ad, the search terms match type would be an exact match, even though in your ad group, purple flowers is a broad match keyword.